hukpo/react-native-pinch-view/README.md

 ## Usage

-First, you will need to add `PortalProvider` to your root component - this usually be the `App.tsx`.
+First, you will need to add `PinchViewProvider` to your root component.

 ```tsx
 import { PinchViewProvider } from 'react-native-pinch-view';